twhiteaker/CFGeom/README.md

 DSGs have no system to define a geometry (point, polyline, polygon, etc) and an association with a time series that applies over that entire geometry e.g, The expected rainfall in this watershed polygon for some period of time is 10 mm.
 Current practice is to assign a nominal point (centroid?) or just use an ID and forgo spatial information within a NetCDF-CF file.
 In order to satisfy a number of environmental modeling use cases, we need a way to encode a geometry (point, line, polygon, multiLine, or multiPolygon) that is the static spatial element for which a one or more timeseries can be associated to.

 ## How does what we are proposing work with / build on DSGs?
-In this proposal, we intend to extend the CF DSG `TimeSeries` featuretype allowing for the spatial coordinates of each feature to be a complete geometry.
-Further building on the DSG baseline, the ragged arrays of coordinates with dimensions (number of geometries) X (number of coordinates in each geometry) is encoded using DSG-style ragged array encoding currently used for arrays with dimensions (number of geometries) X (number of time steps for each geometry).
+In this proposal, we intend to provide an encoding to define collections of geometries (point, line, polygon, multiLine, or multiPolygon).
+This will interface cleanly with the information encoded in Discrete Sampling Geometries, enabling DSGs and Geometries to be used in tandem to describe relevant datasets.

 # _should update the content below to reflect latest wiki content_
 ## Data Elements and Structure